FIR NEEDLE LIQUID SOAP - It's not just soap!

 Research tells us that the oils in fir needles have anti-microbial (kills bacteria, fungi), anti-septic (reduces possibility of infection), and anti-catarrhal (reduces inflammation of mucous membranes) properties.

-Ingredients: Purified Water, Potassium Hydroxide, Glycerine, Cocos nucifera (Coconut) Oil, Olea europaea L (Olive Oil), Abies Balsamea (Fir) Oil, Abies Balsamea (Fir) Powder, Naturally Derived Fragrance, Oleic Acid, Chromium Oxide (Mineral Pigment Green)
+Ingredients: Purified Water, Potassium Hydroxide, Glycerine, Cocos nucifera (Coconut) Oil, Olea europaea L (Olive Oil), Abies Balsamea (Fir) Essential Oil, Abies Balsamea (Fir) Powder, Oleic Acid, Chromium Oxide (Mineral Pigment Green)

 There are two types of lye used by soapmakers - sodium hydroxide and potassium hydroxide.
 Sodium hydroxide is used to make solid soap; potassium hydroxide is used to make liquid soaps.